 Elegant design and impeccable service in a picturesque neighborhood

-Fifteen Beacon is a go-to for executives, dignitaries, celebrities, and anyone else who loves intimate luxury: It's classy and modern, old-fashioned but daring, with excellent service and a great respect for privacy.
+Fifteen Beacon is a go-to for executives, dignitaries, celebrities, and anyone who loves intimate luxury: It's classy and modern, old-fashioned but daring, with excellent service and a great respect for privacy.
 If it's in your price range, Fifteen Beacon is without a doubt one of the best choices in Boston -- whether you come for business, a romantic getaway, or shopping and sightseeing.

 Phenomenal personal service that focuses on the little things

 With only seven guest rooms per floor, Fifteen Beacon Hotel is able to offer remarkably intimate service.
 When owner Paul Roiff conceived of the Fifteen Beacon, he really wanted to make a place where he and his colleagues and friends could stay and feel at home.
 That meant eliminating hassles and rewarding guests with little extras at every turn.
 There's fresh fruit on every floor, for instance.
-The majority of the hotel's clientele are return customers, and the staff make a point to get to know their guests well (I witnessed many guests chatting with staffers like they were old friends).
-If you're planning on returning to the hotel, they'll have your room already set up with your desired drinks, exercise equipment, a dog bed, CDs, newspaper preference, or anything else you want.
+The majority of the hotel's clientele are return customers, and the staff make a point to get to know their guests well, often interacting like old friends.
+If you're planning on returning to the hotel, they'll have your room already set up with your desired drinks, exercise equipment, a dog bed, CDs, newspaper preference, or anything else you request.
 They're even happy to rearrange the furniture to a guest's liking.
 Chocolate covered strawberries are a common welcome gift.